umangkumar612/team-task-manager-Ethara.ai-full-stack-project/README.md

 ## 📌 Overview

-Team Task Manager is a decentralized full-stack web application built on the Internet Computer using Motoko.
-It allows users to manage projects, assign tasks, and track progress with role-based access control (Admin/Member).
+Team Task Manager is a decentralized full-stack web application built on the Internet Computer using Motoko for backend and React (TypeScript) for frontend.

-Unlike traditional apps, this project uses Internet Identity for authentication and canister storage instead of JWT and databases like MongoDB.
+The app allows users to create projects, assign tasks, and track progress with role-based access (Admin / Member).
+Instead of traditional backend servers and databases, this project uses canisters (smart contracts) and Internet Identity for authentication.

 ---

 ## ✨ Features

-* 🔐 Authentication using Internet Identity (secure, passwordless)
+* 🔐 Authentication using Internet Identity (secure login)
 * 📁 Project creation & management
-* 👥 Team management with roles (Admin / Member)
+* 👥 Team management with role-based access (Admin / Member)
 * ✅ Task creation and assignment
 * 🔄 Task status tracking (To Do, In Progress, Completed)
-* 📊 Dashboard showing:
+* 📊 Dashboard:

   * Total tasks
   * Completed tasks
   * Pending tasks
   * Overdue tasks
-* ⚡ Decentralized backend using canisters
+* ⚡ Decentralized backend (Motoko canister)
-* 📱 Responsive UI
+* 📱 Responsive UI (React + Tailwind)

 ---